-Ankylosing spondylitis (pronounced ank-kih-low-sing spon-dill-eye-tiss), or AS, is a form of arthritis that primarily affects the spine, although other joints can become involved.
+Ankylosing spondylitis (pronounced ank-kih-low-sing spon-dill-eye-tiss), or AS, is a form of inflammatory arthritis that primarily affects the spine, although other joints can become involved.
+It onsets early in life, typically before age 40 (although patients may not be diagnosed until later in life).
 It causes inflammation of the spinal joints (vertebrae) that can lead to severe, chronic pain and discomfort.
 In the most advanced cases (but not in all cases), this inflammation can lead to new bone formation on the spine, causing the spine to fuse in a fixed, immobile position, sometimes creating a forward-stooped posture.
 This forward curvature of the spine is called kyphosis.
+Although (like most autoimmune and autoinflammatory diseases) the “cause” is not known, AS is associated with the gene for human leukocyte antigen B27 (HLA-B27).